Megafauna

 In zoology, megafauna (from Greek μέγας megas 'large' and Neo-Latin fauna 'animal life') are large animals.
-The precise definition of the term varies widely, though a common threshold is approximately 45 kg, this lower end being centered on humans, with other thresholds being more relative to the sizes of animals in an ecosystem, the spectrum of lower-end thresholds ranging from 10 kg to 1,000 kg.
-Large body size is generally associated with other traits, such as having a slow rate of reproduction and, in large herbivores, reduced or negligible adult mortality from being killed by predators.
+The precise definition of the term varies widely, though a common threshold is approximately 45 kg, this lower end being centered on humans, with other thresholds being more relative to the sizes of animals in an ecosystem.
+The spectrum of lower-end thresholds ranges from 10 kg to 1,000 kg, the latter largely restricted to megaherbivores.
+Large body size is generally associated with other traits, such as having a slow rate of reproduction and, in large herbivores, reduced or negligible adult mortality from predation.

 Megafauna species have considerable effects on their local environment, including the suppression of the growth of woody vegetation and a consequent reduction in wildfire frequency.
 Megafauna also play a role in regulating and stabilizing the abundance of smaller animals.

 During the Pleistocene, megafauna were diverse across the globe, with most continental ecosystems exhibiting similar or greater species richness in megafauna as compared to ecosystems in Africa today.
 During the Late Pleistocene, particularly from around 50,000 years ago onwards, most large mammal species became extinct, including 80% of all mammals greater than 1,000 kg, while small animals were largely unaffected.
 This pronouncedly size-biased extinction is otherwise unprecedented in the geological record.
 Humans and climatic change have been implicated by most authors as the likely causes, though the relative importance of either factor has been the subject of significant controversy.

-History
+Terminology

 One of the earliest occurrences of the term "megafauna" is Alfred Russel Wallace's 1876 work The geographical distribution of animals.
 He described the animals as "the hugest, and fiercest, and strangest forms".
 In the 20th and 21st centuries, the term usually refers to large animals.
 There are variations in thresholds used to define megafauna as a whole or certain groups of megafauna.
 Many scientific literature adopt Paul S. Martin's proposed threshold of 45 kg to classify animals as megafauna.
 However, for freshwater species, 30 kg is the preferred threshold.
 Some scientists define herbivorous terrestrial megafauna as having a weight exceeding 100 kg, and terrestrial carnivorous megafauna as more than 15 kg.
 Additionally, Owen-Smith coined the term megaherbivore to describe herbivores that weighed over 1000 kg, which has seen some use by other researchers.

 Among living animals, the term megafauna is most commonly used for the largest extant terrestrial mammals, which include (but are not limited to) elephants, giraffes, hippopotamuses, rhinoceroses, and larger bovines.
 Of these five categories of large herbivores, only bovines are presently found outside of Africa and Asia, but all the others were formerly more wide-ranging, with their ranges and populations continually shrinking and decreasing over time.
 Wild equines are another example of megafauna, but their current ranges are largely restricted to the Old World, specifically in Africa and Asia.
 Megafaunal species may be categorized according to their dietary type: megaherbivores (e.g., elephants), megacarnivores (e.g., lions), and megaomnivores (e.g., bears).